dborovyk08/dbkube-monitoring/README.md

 > [!NOTE]
 > Keep in mins that EKS deployment difference in the way that you would need to create a service with --type=LoadBalancer
-> And having specific annotations for eks lb as it is written [**here**](https://docs.aws.amazon.com/eks/latest/userguide/network-load-balancing.html)
+> At some installation you would need to apply specific annotations for eks lb as it is written [**here**](https://docs.aws.amazon.com/eks/latest/userguide/network-load-balancing.html)
 > Example of such service as LoadBalancer you can find in this repo: [link](terraform-provision-eks-cluster/service-nginx-hello-text.yaml)
+> For this specific LAb you don't need to apply those annotations  --type=LoadBalancer should work just fine.
+So just replace --type=NodePort with --type=LoadBalancer